Blackened Steak Cheesy Twisted Pasta Alfredo: 5 Secret Steps

 Suggested Sides, Drinks & Complements

 To complement the richness of the Blackened Steak Cheesy Twisted Pasta Alfredo, consider serving a light and refreshing side salad with a vinaigrette dressing.
-Steamed asparagus or sautéed broccoli also provide a healthy and vibrant counterpoint to the creamy pasta.
-As for drinks, a crisp Sauvignon Blanc or a light-bodied Pinot Noir are excellent choices that won’t overpower the flavors of the meal.
-For a non-alcoholic option, try sparkling water with a squeeze of lemon or a refreshing iced tea.
+Steamed asparagus or sautéed green beans would also be excellent choices.
+For a beverage pairing, a crisp Sauvignon Blanc or a light-bodied Pinot Noir would pair well with the steak and Alfredo sauce.
+If you prefer non-alcoholic options, try a sparkling water with a squeeze of lemon or a glass of iced tea.
+Consider crusty bread to soak up any remaining alfredo sauce.

 Smart Storage & Efficient Preparation Tips